 WORKING TO WORK OUT

 Considering research has shown exercise helps increase brain function that inspires productivity and creativity, working out at work shouldn’t be that outlandish.
-Some major U.S. companies like Google and Aetna have already picked up on these perks and are helping employees fit workouts into their daily schedule while on the clock.
+Some major U.S. companies like Google and Aetna have already picked up on these perks and are helping employees fit workouts in the morning or at night into their daily schedule while on the clock.

 Just over 40 percent of participants would enjoy required in-office workouts to help them stay healthy and in shape.
 And roughly two-thirds would stick with a company that instituted a mandatory exercise policy.

-The opportunity to work out with on-site gym equipment was just as popular, with over three-quarters of respondents telling us they would work out more if their office had gym equipment (like a treadmill desk).
+The opportunity to work out with on-site gym equipment was just as popular, with over three-quarters of respondents telling us they would work out more if their office had gym equipment (like a treadmill desk by NordicTrack, ProForm, etc.).
 Finally, nearly 78 percent would burn extra calories over the week if their employer had a gym they could take advantage of during work hours.